 The Harvard STS research platform on sociotechnical imaginaries sees sociotechnical imaginaries as straddling structure and agency.
 It links the ‘subjective and psychological dimensions of agency with the relative hardness of technological systems, policy styles, organisational behaviours and political culture’.
-So it is to the methods that can help unpack the structure-agency relationship to which we turn (and to unravel this structure-agency dynamic, multiple methods and triangulation will be needed).
+So we now turn to the methods that can help unpack the structure-agency relationship (and to unravel this structure-agency dynamic, multiple methods and triangulation will be needed).

 Just as important as the how, may be the when and where of engagements with imaginaries.
 Generating a strong sense of the imaginary is perhaps easiest when juxtaposition is possible – in times of flux, examining changes over time, or watching the every-day activities and interactions of people as they repeatedly work through tasks.
 Observation across and between different groups of people (e.g. from different countries, or working on different parts of a larger project) can also help to illuminate similarities and difference.